No Good Read Goes Unpunished: Plot

+Production

+Daniel Radcliffe guest starred as himself.
+He previously appeared as different characters in twenty-second season episode "Treehouse of Horror XXI" and the twenty-fifth season episode "Diggs."
+Jimmy O. Yang was cast as Sun Tzu.

+Cultural references

+The silent movies Homer and Bart watch are similar to ones featuring Harold Lloyd.

 Reception

 Although the episode received positive reception, Dennis Perkins of The A.V.
 Club gave this episode a D+, stating, "Irritating on several simultaneous levels, 'No Good Read Goes Unpunished' would be more bothersome if it were more memorable."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the episode handled the two stories well by spinning the racist book and having Homer skim The Art of War to outwit Bart.

 "No Good Read Goes Unpunished" scored a 0.9 rating with a 4 share and was watched by 2.15 million people, making it Fox's highest rated show of the night.

 Allusion to The Problem with Apu

 The episode alludes to the 2017 documentary The Problem with Apu written by and starring Hari Kondabolu, which addressed the issues surrounding racial stereotypes seen in Simpsons character Apu Nahasapeemapetilon.
 While a framed autographed photo of Apu sits in the foreground, Lisa says, "Something that started decades ago and was applauded and inoffensive is now politically incorrect.
 What can you do?"
 Marge replies, "Some things will be addressed at a later date."
 Lisa adds, "If at all."

 Kondabolu was disappointed that the show reduced the film's "larger conversation about the representation of marginalized groups" into a specific complaint, vocalized by Lisa, that the character is "politically incorrect".

+The allusion also drew criticism from several television critics.
+Jen Chaney of Vulture said the show was happy living in the past while not listening to others.
+Linda Holmes of NPR felt the message from the show was "we have hurt people, and we honestly don't care."
+Kelly Lawler of USA Today thought the allusion was "petty and remarkably regressive."
+Melanie McFarland of Salon.com called it an "example of a group of TV writers’ collective failure to acknowledge a significant flaw."
+Emily St. James of Vox said it was "a stupid way to respond to the controversy."

 Later that week, Al Jean stated that he would attempt "to try to find an answer that is popular [and] more important right."